Addhuri

-Addhuri is a 2012 Kannada romantic drama film starring Dhruva Sarja in his debut film, along with Radhika Pandit in the lead roles.
-The story, screenplay, dialogues and direction are by A. P. Arjun of the Kannada movie Ambaari fame.
+Addhuri is a 2012 Kannada romantic drama film directed by A. P. Arjun and starring Dhruva Sarja in his debut film, along with Radhika Pandit in the lead roles with Tarun Chandra in a special appearance.
 V. Harikrishna is the music director of the film.
 The film made its theatrical release across Karnataka screens on 15 June 2012.
-The stunts are handled by Ravi Verma.
-In one of the scenes Dhruva Sarja jumped from 65 feet height and did all stunts without dupes.
+The stunts were handled by Ravi Verma.
+In one of the scenes Dhruva Sarja jumped from 65 feet height and did all the stunts without duplicates.

 Plot

-The story opens at a railway station where the director is narrating the different kinds of arguments and fights that happen at a railway station.
+The film opens at a railway station and shows the different kinds of arguments and fights that happen at a railway station.
 The scene then shifts to a couple standing on a bridge over the tracks.
 The story soon moves into the lives of the couple who are fighting.
 Arjun is seen having a heated argument with Poorna.
 Although it is not made clear as to why they are fighting, it is understood that they are lovers and Arjun is trying to patch up with Poorna.
 Arjun tries valiantly to patch up with Poorna, who is vehemently denying his every apology and request to reconcile.
 Their argument soon enters into a situation where Arjun is forced to lie to stop Poorna from abandoning him and leave to Delhi.
 So, after befriending the ticket master, who helps his cause by giving Poorna a delayed ticket, Arjun feels that he has a chance to win back his love in just six days.
 Arjun challenges Poorna that he can win her back if she agrees to be with him for these last six days, in which he wants her to accompany her to all the places they had been as lovers before.
-Poorna reluctantly agrees, and the story now runs on two tracks where the director shows how close Arjun and Poorna were when they were together and how they are at present.
+Poorna reluctantly agrees, and the story now runs on two tracks: showing how close Arjun and Poorna were when they were together and how they are at present.